SzymonBartkowiak43/SystemRezerwacjiTDD/README.md

-# Reservation System - Your Personal Booking Assistant 💼
+Reservation System - Your Personal Booking Assistant

-The **Reservation System** is an advanced and intuitive platform designed to revolutionize appointment scheduling and salon management.
-Tailored to meet the needs of both salon owners and clients, this system offers a seamless experience for organizing salon operations and booking appointments.
-Salon owners can create and fully configure their salons by providing detailed information, adding employees, and defining each team member's work schedule.
-The system also allows the specification of available services, including their descriptions and pricing, making it easy for clients to explore what is offered.

-Clients benefit from a user-friendly interface that enables them to browse salons, search for services, and select specific employees for their appointments.
-Booking is a smooth process, enhanced by instant email confirmations that ensure clients have all the necessary details.
-To further enhance the client experience and minimize no-shows, the system automatically sends email reminders one day before the scheduled appointment.

-The Reservation System supports dedicated user accounts for both salon owners and clients, ensuring a personalized and secure experience.
-Security is a top priority, implemented through robust JWT-based Spring Security authentication.
-Notifications are seamlessly integrated, with email-based updates keeping users informed about bookings and reminders.

-Built with extensive unit and integration tests, this platform guarantees reliability and security, making it a production-ready solution that streamlines operations and enhances client satisfaction in the salon industry.
+A smart and easy-to-use platform for managing salon appointments.
+Salon owners can set up their salons, add employees, create work schedules, and list services with details and pricing.
+Clients can browse salons, choose services, and book appointments with their preferred employees, receiving instant email confirmations and reminders to prevent no-shows.

+The system offers secure user accounts with JWT authentication and keeps users informed through email notifications.
+Built with thorough testing, it ensures a smooth, reliable, and secure booking experience for both salon owners and clients.

 If you would like to try the system, please visit: http://164.90.190.165/

-Frontend Repository: [Reservation Frontend](https://github.com/SzymonBartkowiak43/RezervationFront) Microservices Repository: [Microservices](https://github.com/SzymonBartkowiak43/micro-services) Mail-Sender Repository: [Mail-Sender](https://github.com/SzymonBartkowiak43/MailSender.git)
+Frontend Repository: [Reservation Frontend](https://github.com/SzymonBartkowiak43/RezervationFront)

+Microservices Repository: [Microservices](https://github.com/SzymonBartkowiak43/micro-services)

+Mail-Sender Repository: [Mail-Sender](https://github.com/SzymonBartkowiak43/MailSender.git)